 Declaration of Principles

-The main reason why every organization should have all these statements is to provide more substance to their goals.
+The main reason why every organization should have this statements is to provide more substance to their goals.
 Clients and customers want to know what your company stands for and its main objectives in deciding if they should give their money to you.

-Create your own documents by answering our easy-to-understand questionnaires to get exactly what you need out of your Mission Statement - Vision Statement - Value Proposition.
+Create your own documents by answering our easy-to-understand questionnaires to get exactly what you need out of your Mission Statement.

 Laws vary by location.
 Each document on 360 Legal Forms is customized for your state.